Skip to main content

 Drawing a Rectangle

-1. Select the Rectangle tool or click Alt + R
+1. Select the Rectangle tool from the drawing toolbar or press Alt + R

 2. Click on the chart to set the first corner